carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 depending on file size and format.
 First, file comparison in version control systems is optimized for plain text files, such as source code.
-The ability to see so-called "diffs" is one of the great joys of version control.
+The ability to see so-called "diffs" is one of the great joys of version control systems.
 Unfortunately, Microsoft Office files (like the `.docx` files used by Word) or other binary files, e.g., PDFs, can be stored in a version control system, but it is not possible to pinpoint specific changes from one version to the next.
 Tabular data (such as CSV files)